 You may, if you have concerns about a volunteer, conduct a repeat DBS check including barred list information.

-If new to role, obtain enhanced DBS certificate including barred list
+If new to the role, obtain enhanced DBS certificate including barred list

-If you have concerns about existing member, conduct repeat DBS check including barred list
+If you have concerns about an existing member, conduct a repeat DBS check including barred list

 Supervised volunteers are not considered to be engaged in regulated activity, so employers are not legally permitted to request barred list information on such individuals.